-Once you have delivered your baby we will continue to be here for you.
-The Education Department at The Woman’s Hospital of Texas offers infant care information through a variety of classes and support groups to help families prepare for the physical, psychological, and emotional changes that come with newborn care and parenthood.
+Once you have delivered your baby, we will continue to be here for you.
+The education department at The Woman’s Hospital of Texas offers infant care classes and support groups to help families prepare for the physical, psychological, and emotional changes that come with newborn care and parenthood.

-We know babies don't come with guidebooks, so we provide some helpful classes for caregivers, including parents and grandparents.
-You can register for classes and events by signing up for or logging into your MyHealthOne account, where you can pay for the class or event, and receive a registration receipt, and confirmation email.
+Babies don't come with guidebooks, so we provide helpful classes for caregivers, including parents and grandparents.
 Classes fill quickly, so be sure to register early.
-If you need to cancel or make changes to your registration, please notify us as soon as possible.
+If you need to cancel or make changes to your registration, please call (281) 438-4357 as soon as possible.
 A 25% service charge for class cancellations applies.
-We provide free parking during classes, which meet on a regular schedule excluding holidays.
+We provide free parking during classes, tours and support group meetings.

 - Newborn appearance and characteristics

-- Infant illness and when to call the doctor
+- Infant illness and when to call the pediatrician

 - Infant sleep states

-We believe in connection and community, which is why we host various support groups at The Woman's Hospital of Texas in an open and secure environment.
-The Education Department at The Woman’s Hospital of Texas provides support groups to help families handle the psychological and emotional changes that come with newborn care and parenthood.
-All our support groups are free of charge.
-No registration is required to attend.
+We believe in connection and community, which is why we host support groups at The Woman's Hospital of Texas in an open and secure environment.
+All support groups are free of charge and no registration is required to attend.
 Parking will be validated.
-Excluding holidays, support groups meet on a regular schedule.

 The Woman’s Hospital of Texas offers a variety of educational resources and wellness services individualized for your special needs as you adjust to life with your newest addition.

 As one of the most challenging feats that women experience, pregnancy can leave mothers with stretched skin, back pain, painful and tight scars, pelvic floor weakness and pain.
-Left unattended, these may lead to problems with organ prolapse, urinary or fecal leakage or sexual pain; if not soon after delivery then several months later.
+If left unattended, these conditions may lead to organ prolapse, urinary or fecal leakage or sexual pain.

-Our Licensed Physical Therapists specialize in women’s health and pelvic floor problems.
-We can help patients manage pain through manual therapy, education, and exercise.
-We offer therapy for scar pain, prenatal or postpartum back pain, and other women’s issues.
-We offer therapy for scar pain, prenatal or postpartum back pain, clogged milk ducts, and other women’s issues.
+Our licensed physical therapists specialize in women’s health and pelvic floor problems.
+We can help patients manage pain through manual therapy, education and exercise.
+We offer therapy for scar pain, prenatal or postpartum back pain and other women’s issues.
 For more information, please call the number below:

 The Woman’s Hospital of Texas proudly partners with the March of Dimes to provide the area’s only NICU Family Support program (1 of 2 in the entire state).
 We are the only hospital in Houston that has a full-time March of Dimes NICU family support program coordinator on site.
 The program offers information and comfort to families during the NICU hospitalization of their newborn, during the transition home, and in the event of a newborn death.
 It also provides professional education for NICU staff; and promotes neonatal family centered care in NICUs.

-The Woman’s Hospital of Texas recommends that you have your infant car seat checked for proper installation by a certified Child Passenger Safety Technician before your child is born.
-To find a car seat inspection event near you, visit safekidsgreaterhouston.org.
-Inspection is free, but appointments are required so call early.
+The Woman’s Hospital of Texas recommends having your infant car seat checked for proper installation by a certified child passenger safety technician before your child is born.
+To find a car seat inspection event near you, visit Safe Kids Greater Houston's webpage.
+Inspection is free, but appointments are required.